In this tutorial, you'll learn how to create AI voiceover videos using ElevenLabs and Creatomate, all with just a single API request.

 17}

-If you want to integrate the API into your script or app, take a look at these examples for Node.js, PHP, and Python:
+If you want to integrate the API into your script or app, take a look at these tutorials:

-👉 How to Create Voiceover Videos using Node.js
+👉 How to Create Videos with AI Voice Overs using Node.js

-👉 How to Create Voiceover Videos using Python
+👉 How to Create Videos with AI Voice Overs using Python

 As soon as you call the API endpoint, Creatomate gets to work.
-To begin with, it inserts the "modifications" data into the template.
-It then calls all third-party APIs required for the template, such as ElevenLabs, OpenAI, or Stability AI.
-For this template, that would only be ElevenLabs, but if you configured your template to generate images using DALL·E or Stable Diffusion, it will call those APIs as well.
-As soon as that is complete, Creatomate compiles it all together into a video.
+First, it inserts the “modifications” data into the template.
+It then calls any required third-party APIs, such as ElevenLabs or Stability AI.
+For this template, only ElevenLabs is used, but if your template is configured to generate images (for example with Stable Diffusion), those APIs will be called as well.
+Once everything is ready, Creatomate compiles it all into a final video.

-Immediately after calling the endpoint, we'll receive a JSON array confirming Creatomate has accepted the request:
+Immediately after calling the endpoint, we'll receive a response confirming Creatomate has accepted the request:

 There are two ways in which you can await the video.
 In the first approach, the status of the video is obtained by performing a separate GET call.
 The second, and the recommended way, is by using a webhook.
 This essentially means that Creatomate is capable of making a reverse API call to your application whenever the video is ready for use.